PranjalAgni/dijkastra-visualizer/readme.md

-# DIJKASTRA ALGORITHM VISUALIZER
+# DIJKSTRA ALGORITHM VISUALIZER

-This is a simple project which shows the real world implementation of Dijkastra Algorithm using P5.js , it purely demonstrates how path-finding algorithm works.
+This is a simple project which shows the real world implementation of Dijkstra Algorithm using P5.js , it purely demonstrates how path-finding algorithm works.

 ## Getting Started